uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * [Retrieve Income Tax (Self Assessment) End of Period Statement Obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/obligations-api/1.0#_retrieve-income-tax-self-assessment-end-of-period-statement_get_accordion) - returns the End of Period Statement obligations for a user’s business income sources
 * [Amend Loss Claim Order Preference](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/2.0#loss-claims_amend-loss-claims-order-test-only_put_accordion) - permits a change in the order in which loss claims are consumed

-## Final return (crystallisation)
+## Final declaration

-Final return brings together all the data that a customer needs to provide to HMRC to reach their final tax liability for a specific year.
+Final declaration brings together all the data that a customer needs to provide to HMRC to reach their final tax liability for a specific year.
 Using this process allows the customer to finalise their tax position for any one tax year, taking into account all sources of chargeable income and gains, whether business income or otherwise.

 It is also the process by which most formal claims for reliefs and allowances and any deductions will be made, where these were previously included within a Self Assessment tax return.

 Customers are able to tell us at this point (subject to the existing limits) how they wish any losses available to them to be treated.

-Customers can crystallise from 6 April Year 1.
-The deadline for Crystallisation is 31 January Year 2.
+Customers can make a final declaration from 6 April Year 1.
+The deadline for final declaration is 31 January Year 2.
 The software should remind customers to help them to meet this deadline.

 We suggest that you retrieve the self-assessment metadata first to check there are no validation errors.